-To fulfill the requirements of the African American and African Studies (AAS) interdisciplinary major, students must complete nine courses (totaling 29 credit hours) or contact the Director of Undergraduate Programs (DUP), Andrew Kahrl.
+To fulfill the requirements of the African American and African Studies (AAS) interdisciplinary major, students must complete nine courses (totaling 29 credit hours) or contact the Director of Undergraduate Programs (DUP), Lisa Shutt.

-All majors must complete AAS 1010 and AAS 1020 and receive with a grade of C or above in both courses.
-Additionally, all students must complete seven additional courses (totaling 21 credit hours).
-The basic requirements for these seven courses are as follows:
+- All majors must complete AAS 1010 and AAS 1020 (4 credits each) and receive with a grade of C or above in both courses.

-- One course (3 credits) must focus on race and politics in the U.S. (either an AAS course or a course on the list of AAS-approved courses)
+- One course (3 credits) must focus on race and politics (either an AAS course or a course on the list of AAS-approved courses)

 - One course (3 credits) must be in the humanities (either an AAS course in the humanities or a course selected from the list of AAS-approved courses in the following departments: Art History, Drama, English, French, Media Studies, Music, Philosophy, Religious Studies)